dpkrepo/WindowsAdministration/README.md

+# This Github Readme is on ongoing development please have a patience

 # What is Windows Administration?
 Windows administration is managing and maintaining Windows operating systems, wherether its in your homelab or in a business or enterprise environment.